thomasebsmith/arm-emulator/README.md

 This is a lightweight ARM emulator written in cross-platform C++.
-Incidentally, this project also includes an ARM disassembler; however, the disassembler is not designed to produce human-friendly output.
+Incidentally, this project also includes an ARM disassembler; however, the disassembler is not the primary focus of this project.

 ## Build Prerequisites
  - GNU Make